calumryan/a11ywebsites/content/guides/2024-05-01-screenreaders.md

 - Android has TalkBack – [TalkBack guidance on Google.com](https://support.google.com/accessibility/android/answer/6007100?hl%3Den)
 - iOS and iPadOS have VoiceOver – [VoiceOver guidance for iOS/iPadOS on Apple.com](https://support.apple.com/en-us/111799)

+### AssistivLabs to test with screen readers you don't have

 ## What should I be testing for?
 Use a screen reader to check that all content is accessible by giving particular attention to a website's structure, images, buttons and form controls.